lise-henry/lestat/README.md

 lestat
 ======

-A tiny statistical tool analysing the importance of characters in novels
+A tiny statistical tool analysing the importance of characters in novels.